⚡ New: Atlas AI coaching now sees your nutrition alongside your lifts. Free Forever tier. No credit card.

 PRPath combines Strong's simplicity with Hevy's feature depth, and adds Atlas, a conversational AI coach you can actually talk to mid-workout.

 Strong and Hevy are both excellent trackers, and Hevy has closed the "no AI" gap with Hevy Trainer and HevyGPT in 2026.
-But both apps still take an algorithmic approach to AI, generate a program, auto-progress the weight, log the set.
+But two gaps remain in this entire comparison:

 What Makes PRPath Different?